steinsut/Comad/README.md

 **NOTE: THERE MAY BE ANY NUMBER OF BREAKING CHANGES UNTIL 1.0**

 ## Installation
-Download from the releases tab, or build from source using CMake.
+Build and install from source using CMake.

 ## Usage
 The documentation will be available on a later version.